Unity-Technologies/com.unity.probuilder/Documentation~/menu.md

 # The ProBuilder menu

-Use the ProBuilder menu to access most of the ProBuilder editors and tools, and the special tools that are only available through this menu.
-For example, you can access tools to repair and debug ProBuilder, or access the experimental [Boolean](boolean.md) tool.
+Use the ProBuilder menu to access most of the ProBuilder editors, actions, tools, and a few special features that are only available through this menu.
+For example, you can repair and debug ProBuilder, or access the experimental [Boolean](boolean.md) Editor window.

 ![The ProBuilder menu](images/pb_menu.png)

+<span style="color:blue">@DEVNOTE: Is the **Tools > Debug** menu entry permanent?
+If so, can you give me some context for these?
+Who are the users?
+What would you do with them? </span>

 The ProBuilder menu items include the following: